ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

  > ln -sf zynq_linux.sh default.sh
  ```

+Now you have created your working environment and are able to compile
-Now you can compile applications to run on the ARM processor included in
+applications to run on the ARM processor included in the Xilinx Zynq SoC,
-the Xilinx Zynq SoC, use the Xilinx tools and use the ReconOS scripts.
+use the Xilinx tools and use the ReconOS scripts.

 ## Setup Linux

+ReconOS builds up on an existing operating system, in this case Linux.
+Therefore, you have to setup Linux for your Zedboard, as described in the
+following steps.

 ### Compile U-Boot

-To boot and compile Linux you first have to compile U-Boot.
-Therefore,
+To boot Linux you need the U-Boot bootloader, you need to configure and build.
-download the U-Boot sources and change into the directory.
+Therefore, download the U-Boot sources and change into the directory.

 ```
 > cd $WD